MAT: Mathematics

 MAT 554.
 Scientific Computing.
 3 Credits.

-This case-study driven course will illustrate the use of computational tools in multiple science and engineering domains.
-The focus is on using MATLAB and appropriate numerical methods (including solutions of linear and nonlinear algebraic equations, solutions of ordinary and partial differential equations, finite elements, linear programming, optimization algorithms, and fast-Fourier transforms) to assist in investigating mathematical models of phenomena in the physical, ecological, and financial realms.
+This course illustrates the use of numerical schemes and computing tools in multiple computational science domains.
+The focus is on numerical methods (including solutions of linear and nonlinear algebraic equations, solutions of ordinary and partial differential equations, finite differences, linear programming, optimization algorithms, and fast-Fourier transforms) and appropriate scientific programming skills to assist in investigating mathematical models of phenomena in the physical, ecological, and financial realms.

 MAT 575.
 Complex Analysis I. 3 Credits.